StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `clear` — Describes if and how the rendertarget should be cleared before rendering.
 Note that clearing the target is unaffected by the viewport, so this will clean the entire surface!
   - `viewport` — Allows you to specify a region of the rendertarget to draw to!
 This is in normalized coordinates, 0-1.
 If the width of this value is zero, then this will render to the entire texture.
   - `toTargetIndex` — Index of the render target's array texture we want to draw to.
+- `static void Renderer.RenderTo(Tex toRendertarget, Matrix camera, Matrix projection, RenderSettings settings)` — This renders the current scene to the indicated rendertarget texture from the specified viewpoint, using a RenderSettings struct for everything else - including tile-friendly post-processing effects!
+This call enqueues a render that occurs immediately before the screen itself is rendered.
+  - `toRendertarget` — The texture to which the scene will be rendered to.
+This must be a Rendertarget type texture.
+  - `camera` — A TRS matrix representing the location and orientation of the camera.
+This matrix gets inverted later on, so no need to do it yourself.
+  - `projection` — The projection matrix describes how the geometry is flattened onto the draw surface.
+Normally, you'd use Matrix.Perspective, and occasionally Matrix.Orthographic might be helpful as well.
+  - `settings` — Settings for this render pass, a `default` here means all layers, the default material variant, clear everything to transparent black, a full-target viewport, and no post-processing.
+- `static void Renderer.RenderTo(Tex toRendertarget, int toTargetIndex, Matrix camera, Matrix projection, RenderSettings settings)` — This renders the current scene to the indicated rendertarget texture from the specified viewpoint, using a RenderSettings struct for everything else - including tile-friendly post-processing effects!
+This call enqueues a render that occurs immediately before the screen itself is rendered.
+  - `toRendertarget` — The texture to which the scene will be rendered to.
+This must be a Rendertarget type texture.
+  - `camera` — A TRS matrix representing the location and orientation of the camera.
+This matrix gets inverted later on, so no need to do it yourself.
+  - `projection` — The projection matrix describes how the geometry is flattened onto the draw surface.
+Normally, you'd use Matrix.Perspective, and occasionally Matrix.Orthographic might be helpful as well.
+  - `settings` — Settings for this render pass, a `default` here means all layers, the default material variant, clear everything to transparent black, a full-target viewport, and no post-processing.
+  - `toTargetIndex` — Index of the render target's array texture we want to draw to.
 - `static void Renderer.RenderTo(Tex toRendertarget, Matrix[]& cameras, Matrix[]& projections, RenderLayer layerFilter, int materialVariant, RenderClear clear, Rect viewport)` — Multi-view variant of RenderTo.
 Queues a single render pass that draws the active list into N views at once, with one camera + projection per view, writing into N consecutive layers of an array rendertarget.
 The number of views is capped by the engine's max-views constant.
 Like the single-view RenderTo, this is queued for the next pipeline frame.
   - `toRendertarget` — An array or cubemap rendertarget with at least `cameras.Length` layers.
   - `cameras` — View transforms, one per view.